GluuFederation/docker-upgrade/README.md

 ## Overview

-Upgrade Container for Gluu Server  Community Conatiner Edition and Enterprise Edition.
+Upgrade Container for Gluu Server Cloud Native edition.

 This will be run as a job in Kubernetes or separate container in Docker.
 It will automatically upgrade your Gluu Server static configuration and LDAP data to the labeled version.

 ## Versions

 See [Releases](https://github.com/GluuFederation/docker-upgrade/releases) for stable versions.
-For bleeding-edge/unstable version, use `gluufederation/upgrade:4.2.1_dev`.
+For bleeding-edge/unstable version, use `gluufederation/upgrade:4.2.2_dev`.

 ## Environment Variables